-Santa Barbara Island (SBI) is the smallest island in the Channel Islands National Park in California and supports the largest population of Scripps’s Murrelets (Synthliboramphus scrippsi; hereafter murrelet) in the United States (Carter et al. 1992; Figure 1).
-Relationships between marine conditions and murrelet breeding success has been limited to looking at ocean productivity and murrelet clutches which revealed that higher ocean productivity leads to earlier clutch initiation dates and higher clutch sizes (Roth et al, 2005).
-However, there has not been any work directly linking oceanographic conditions to egg size.
-Murrelet eggs represent 23.7% of the female body mass, making them one of the largest relative to body weight in the Alcidae family (Sealy 1975).
+Santa Barbara Island (SBI) is the smallest island in Channel Islands National Park, California and supports the largest population of Scripps’s Murrelets (Synthliboramphus scrippsi; hereafter murrelets) in the United States (Carter et al. 1992; Figure 1).
+Investigation of the relationships between marine conditions and murrelet breeding success have been limited to an analysis of the effects of ocean productivity on murrelet clutch initiation timing and size (Roth et al, 2005).
+This analysis revealed that higher ocean productivity leads to earlier clutch initiation dates and higher clutch sizes.
+However, there has not been any analysis of the relationship between oceanographic conditions and egg size.
+Murrelet eggs represent, on average, 23.7% of the female body mass, making them one of the largest eggs relative to body weight in the Alcidae family (Sealy 1975).
 Murrelet chicks are precocial, departing the nest ~1-2 days after hatching.
 This precociality requires large eggs and in order to obtain the necessary nutrients, females must forage several days before laying each egg (Murray et. al, 1983).
-SBI is located in the Southern California Bight which is highly dynamic and experiences interannual fluctuations in ocean productivity (Checkley and Barth, 2009) and therefore provides an opportunity to look at the ways in which these factors can influence murrelet egg size.
-By looking at regional environmental patterns in the Northeast Pacific Ocean (Pacific Decadal Oscillation and El Niño Southern Oscillation) and more local patterns (SST and forage fish populations), this research will determine environmental factors that are important for predicting murrelet egg size (if any).
+SBI is located in the Southern California Bight, which is highly dynamic and experiences interannual fluctuations in ocean productivity (Checkley and Barth, 2009) and therefore provides an opportunity to look at the ways in which these factors can influence murrelet egg size.
+By looking at regional environmental patterns in the Northeast Pacific Ocean (Pacific Decadal Oscillation and El Niño Southern Oscillation) and more local patterns in the Channel Islands (SST and forage fish populations), I will determine whether environmental factors are important for predicting murrelet egg size.

 Figure 1.
-Channel Islands National Park.
+The Channel Islands, California, USA.
+The five labeled islands are partly or wholly within Channel Islands National Park.
 Credit: Amelia DuVall.

-Research objectives
+Research Objectives

+I have four specific research objectives, including:

-Examine the relationship between egg size and environmental conditions at Santa Barbara Island.
+Examine the relationship between murrelet egg size and environmental conditions at Santa Barbara Island.

 Investigate inherent differences in the size of the first and second egg laid in a clutch.

-Determine the relative contribution of variance in egg size due to random effects (observer and plot).
+Determine whether egg size measurements vary substantially due to plot (indicating small-scale geographic variation) or observer (indicating observation error in measurements).

-Evaluate the importance of collecting egg size information in monitoring protocol.
+Evaluate the importance of collecting egg size information in Channel Islands National Park’s murrelet monitoring protocol.

-Through this analysis, information will be obtained about the relationships between marine conditions and egg size at Santa Barbara Island.
-I hypothesize better environmental conditions, which includes better foraging opportunities, will result in larger egg sizes.
-I also hypothesize there will be inherent differences between the first and second egg laid and that random effects will contribute to the variance in egg size.
+Through this analysis, information will be obtained about the relationships between marine conditions and murrelet egg size at Santa Barbara Island.
+I hypothesize better environmental conditions, which include better foraging opportunities, will result in larger egg sizes.
+I also hypothesize there will be inherent differences between the first and second egg laid and that both plot and observer will have an influence on egg size.
 Lastly, I predict this research will reveal new information about the importance of egg monitoring at SBI which will add valuable information for murrelet population monitoring in the future.

 Proposed Methods